VirgilSecurity/virgil-sdk-net/documentation/get-started/encrypted-storage/content.md

 ## <a name="head3"></a>Register Users

-Now you need to register the users who will participate in encrypted communications.
+Now you need to register the users who will encrypt data.

-In order to sign and encrypt a message each user must have his own tools, which allow him to perform cryptographic operations, and these tools must contain the necessary information to identify users.
+In order to encrypt a data each user must have their own tools, which allow to perform cryptographic operations, and these tools must contain the necessary information to identify users.
 In Virgil Security, these tools are the Virgil Key and the Virgil Card.

 ![Virgil Card](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/img/Card_introduct.png "Create Virgil Card")